Boaters help rescue man on makeshift raft who said he came from Cuba

 The Coast Guard said the man was in rough shape.
 He was taken to an area hospital for treatment.

-Authorities praised the boaters for helping and contacting the Coast Guard immediately.
+Authorities praised the boaters for helping, and contacting the Coast Guard immediately.

 U.S. Customs and Border Protection agents were also notified.